os-data/eu-structural-funds/README.md

 The data pipeline is a fine blend of manual and automated processing.
 We try to adhere to the following principles:

-- Good communication between
+- Good communication between journalis
 - Automize the pipeline as much as possible but avoid over-engineering automation
-- Use [Frictionless-Data](http://www.frictionlessdata.io/) standards wherever possible
+- Use [Frictionless-Data](http://www.frictionlessdata.io/) ]s wherever possible

 ### What humans do